Select and admit to doctoral courses

 Before admission can start, a selection of the applicants must be made.
 The list of applicants can be retrieved from KIWAS after the last date for application (see instructions sent to the current course providers) and the selections is made in two steps:

 - Group the applicants according to the general selection criteria.
-Check that the “category” to which the applicants indicate that they belong corresponds to what is stated in their motivation.
+Check that the “category” to which the applicants indicate that they belong corresponds to what is stated in their motivation (KI post docs must have proven their status by submitting a reply form signed by their supervisor/PI).
 Mark ineligible applicants.

 - Then rank the applicants within each category according to the specific selection criteria specified in the course occasion (course catalogue).